Your Teenager Can't Be Away From You: When Separation Anxiety Doesn't End in Childhood

 Understanding what's happening in their body.
 Separation anxiety triggers a genuine threat response.
 Heart racing, cortisol flooding, amygdala screaming danger.
 They need to understand this isn't emotional weakness.
 It's biology.
 And biology can be retrained.

-The STILL Method teaches teenagers (and parents) to recognise the six states of nervous system activation.
+The STILL Method teaches teenagers and parents to recognise the states of nervous system activation.
 When they understand: "This is my body in fight-or-flight, not actual danger," they can start to interrupt the pattern.

 Building capacity gradually.
 You can't go from "sleeps on your floor" to "independent sleeper" overnight.
 But you can take tiny steps.
 First step: you're in the room but not on the floor.
 Then: in the doorway.
 Then: door open, you're in the hallway.
 Then: door closed, you're in the next room.